mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_GROUP.html.md

     - The tablespace name or the tablespace object ID (OID) you set the limits for.
 Use `*` to set limits for all tablespaces.

-    - The values for `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `max`, which means there is no limit.
+    - The values for `rbps` and `wbps` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `max`, which means there is no limit.

     - The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
 The default value is `max`, which means there is no limit.